-Clindamycin is a prescription antibiotic commonly used to treat acne, vaginal infections, streptococcal, staphylococcal, malarial and other bacterial infections in the lungs, skin, blood and internal organs.
+Clindamycin is a prescription antibiotic.
+It is used to treat a wide variety of bacterial infections in the lungs, skin, blood and internal organs.
 It cannot treat viral infections such as colds or flu.

 Clindamycin for vaginal infection